quartiq/miniconf/miniconf/README.md

 `miniconf` is also protocol-agnostic.
 Any means that can receive or emit serialized key-value data can be used to access nodes by path.

-The `MqttClient` in the `miniconf_mqtt` crate implements settings management over the [MQTT protocol](https://mqtt.org) with JSON payloads.
+The `MqttClient` in the `miniconf_mqtt` crate implements async settings management over the [MQTT protocol](https://mqtt.org) with JSON payloads on top of async `minimq`.
 A Python reference library is provided that interfaces with it.
-This example discovers the unique prefix of an application listening to messages under the topic `quartiq/application/12345` and set its `/foo` setting to `true`.
+This example discovers the unique prefix of an application listening to messages under the topic `quartiq/application/12345` and sets its `/foo` setting to `true`.

 ```sh
 python -m miniconf -d quartiq/application/+ /foo=true